platonv/internhubweb/internHub/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `ng2-admin:master`.
+* In GitHub, send a pull request to `InternHub:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):